-- "Why might this student believe their decisions/behavior make sense in this context?" - "How can we create an equitable school environment that does not identify the student as the problem but rather honors individual context?" - "How can we address inequitable structures, policies, practices, and barriers to access (e.g., curriculum, sports, sense of belonging, implications of trauma and adversity) in order to meet the needs of all students?"
+- "Why might this student believe their decisions/behavior make sense in this context?" - "How can we create an equitable school environment that does not identify the student as the problem but rather honors individual context?"

+"How can we address inequitable structures, policies, practices, and barriers to access (e.g., curriculum, sports, sense of belonging, implications of trauma and adversity) in order to meet the needs of all students?"

-We can respond to these questions by creating MTSS@DCPS to work in service of holistic outcomes and equity for all students.
+We can respond to these questions by utilizing the MTSS@DCPS framework to reach holistic outcomes and equity for all students.